Basilica and Convent of Santo Domingo, Lima: Presbytery

 The altar is of neoclassical style with decoration in turquoise and gold.

 The Convent

 Chapter house

-The chapter house in the 1920s and at the present.
+The chapter house in the 1920s and in the present.

-It is called the Chapter House because all the friars were gathered by chapters in order to choose their authorities and solve their problems, the room was made in the 17th century, in Baroque style by the Friar Diego Maroto member of the Order, architect born in Camarena (current province of Toledo, Spain).
-In 1551 in this same stage the University of San Marcos is inaugurated.
-Its existing tribune or chatedra is used in the 17th century to dictate classes or support thesis, made in the baroque style, has solomonic columns, presents a painting of St. Thomas Aquinas, to the front is a small reredos where the Christ of the agony is venerated, before which Martin de Porres was ecstatic and embraced to whom it was seen.
+It is called the Chapter House because all the friars were gathered in chapters in order to choose their authorities and solve their problems.
+The room was made in the 17th century, in Baroque style, by the Friar Diego Maroto, a member of the Order, an architect born in Camarena (current province of Toledo, Spain).
+In 1551, in this same stage, the University of San Marcos was inaugurated.
+Its existing tribune, or chatedra, was used in the 17th century to dictate classes or support theses; it was made in the baroque style, has Solomonic columns, and presents a painting of St. Thomas Aquinas, to the front is a small reredos where the Christ of the agony is venerated, before which Martin de Porres was ecstatic and embraced the one to whom it was seen.